wwwaylon/wwwaylon.github.io/_posts/2023-09-02-leadership.md

 tags: [Leadership Biostatistics Interdisciplinary]
 ---

 The field of biostatistics is at the forefront of cutting-edge research, driving innovation and advancements in healthcare and life sciences.
 Within this dynamic landscape, biostatistics research support groups play a pivotal role in providing the statistical expertise necessary for impactful studies.
-As I reflect upon my own journey, I have experienced the ever-evolving landscape of leadership roles within these organizations and the industry trends that are currently shaping and will continue to shape the future of biostatistics research support.
+The dynamic evolution of leadership roles within these organizations and the ongoing industry trends that currently influence and will continue to shape the future of biostatistics research support require transformative leaders with a unique set of skills and competencies.

 ## The Shifting Landscape of Biostatistics Research